Eficetti/taigaREST_models/README.md

 ```
 ---

 This will create the model with all the data you receive from Taiga.
-Is recommended to validate this data before using it, but this is pending.
+Is recommended to validate this data before using it, but this feature is pending.
 If you want to do it by yourself: <https://docs.taiga.io/webhooks.html#_verify_signature>

 ## <ins> How to use custom fields (?) </ins>
-For using custom fields of taiga (<https://community.taiga.io/t/can-i-add-new-custom-fields-to-my-project/150>) by the moment you have to modify the TaigaCustomFields model 'lib\src\models\taiga_payload\taiga_data\custom_fields\taiga_custom_fields.dart'.
+For using custom fields of taiga (<https://community.taiga.io/t/can-i-add-new-custom-fields-to-my-project/150>) by the moment you have to modify the TaigaCustomFields model to add your custom fields.
+CustomField file directory:
+'lib\src\models\taiga_payload\taiga_data\custom_fields\taiga_custom_fields.dart'.

 ```
 TaigaCustomFields({